Right of Way and Utilities

 - Right of Way Requests for Proposals

-- Right of Way Use Fee Information
+- Right of Way use fee information

-The Relocation Program is responsible for administering a comprehensive program of services and benefits to coordinate, to the maximum extent possible, the timely and successful relocation of displaces and re-establishment of businesses.
+The Relocation Program manages services and benefits to coordinate, as much as possible, the timely and successful relocation of displaced people and re-establishment of businesses.

-- How to aquire surplus land (PDF, 193 KB) En Espanol (PDF, 1.3MB)
+- How to acquire surplus land (PDF, 193 KB) En Espanol (PDF, 1.3MB)

 Utility Program Management

 The utility program manager is responsible for utility relocations being performed in a timely manner.

 - Rail - Debra Haislip

 - Special Projects - Richie Stuart

 Nine district offices serve specific localities.